aletuan/bog-v1/content/parts/info.md

 title: info
 ---

-I am a front-end web developer.
-I used to be a web designer also, but now I concentrate on the code.
+I'm a software developer living in Brunswick, Melbourne.
+Starting as a Java developer, but now i concentrate on the full-stack development